Wilf Pine: Working for Don Arden

 It was during this closing show of the season, while Procol Harum were playing "A Whiter Shade of Pale", that Pine was phoned at the Seagull by David Arden, the son of one of the most important figures in the British music scene, the pop group manager and promoter Don Arden, the self-styled Al Capone of pop.
 David told him to come and meet his father in his Denmark Street office in London the following week.
-Arden was having problems with a rival, simply known as "The Weasel", who was trying to muscle in on one his acts, Amen Corner, and asked Pine, whom he knew was friends with the band members, to find out what they felt.
+Arden was having problems with a rival, simply known as "The Weasel", who was trying to muscle in on one of his acts, Amen Corner, and asked Pine, whom he knew was friends with the band members, to find out what they felt.
 Pine managed to steer the band into accepting Arden's continued management, which earned him Arden's gratitude, and Pine went on to work for him the following week, initially in an indeterminate role, then as the leader of a crew of his Isle of Wight heavies who would intimidate anyone trying to steal his bands; as Arden put it to them, "What we're engaged in, gentlemen, is psychological warfare, and what I want from you is the threat of violence ...
 Fear is all I need."
 Whether fear alone was used is moot: according to Black Sabbath guitarist Tony Iommi, "Wilf Pine was a nice bloke, when you knew him, but, on the other hand, he was quite vicious.
 Fucking hell, I've heard tasty stories of what he did for Don Arden."

 The dispute with The Weasel continued awhile, and Pine sorted out a management dispute with The Move, who were also under the Arden umbrella, but his role in Arden Enterprises soon changed from bodyguard and enforcer to personal assistant and liaison man.
 As Pine later recalled of this time, "It was while I was working with him [Arden] that he taught me almost everything I know about the business," and the responsibilities that Arden gave this twenty-five-year-old man were considerable.
 He worked as European tour manager for Moby Grape and Johnny Johnson and the Bandwagon, and got to know Patrick Meehan Jr, son of Patrick Meehan, who had left Arden Enterprises to form his own production and management company.
 Pine was also responsible for forming a teenybopper supergroup, Judas Jump, out of the ashes of the now-defunct Amen Corner, along with members of The Herd and The Mindbenders.

 After allowing himself to be roped in for "a piece of work" with Dave Farley, Pine returned to the Isle of Wight, where he was offered the lease on a club called The Music Box, with the idea that he would run Saturday-night shows there.
 Pine decided to accept the offer and leave the Arden organisation.